Rafael-BL/lttng-dynamic-instrumentation/README.md

 frame_dummy()
 </pre>

-#Working
+## Working

 1. Instrument function entry
 2. Retrieve function parameter type
 3. Retrieve function parameter name
 4. Retrieve function parameter value
 5. Instrument function exit

-#Not working
+## Not working

-1. Inserting Multiple dynamic tracepoints
+1. Inserting multiple dynamic tracepoints
 2. Removing dynamic tracepoints
 3. Disabling dynamic tracepoints
 4. Probe instrumentation
 5. Detaching and reattaching to the same process.
-Dyninst doesn't keep any mapping of the memory address used in previous attach.
-So reattaching and writing to tracee address space will overwrite previously copied data.
+Dyninst doesn't keep any mapping of the memory address used in the previous attach, which means reattaching and writing to the tracee's address space will overwrite previously copied data.
 6. Tracing floating point parameter
-7. Tracing function calls to a dynamic library(e.g. malloc)
+7. Tracing function calls to a dynamic library (e.g. malloc)

-#Known bugs
+## Known bugs

-1. Trigerring tracepoint if the session has not started.
+1. Triggering a tracepoint if the session has not started.

-#TODO
+## TODO

-1. Add probe instrumenation (easy)
+1. Add probe instrumentation (easy)
-2. Probe regristration moved to the session daemon(hard)
+2. Probe registration moved to the session daemon (hard)

-#How it is done?
+## How is it done?

-##Overview
+### Overview

-1. When the dynamic loader loads the liblttng-ust.so library in the APP's address space, the constructor of the lib is called.
-This is at this point that the app is registered to the session daemon.
-Information on the app is sent to the session daemon, such as the process name and process id.
+1. When the dynamic loader loads the liblttng-ust.so library in the application's address space, the constructor of the library is called.
+It is at this point that the application is registered with the session daemon.
+Information about the application, such as the process name and process ID, is sent to the session daemon.
-2. The session daemon receives the name of the process and se that it matches with a dynamic tracepoint currently enabled in the current session.
+2. The session daemon receives the name of the process and sees that it matches a dynamic tracepoint enabled in the current session.
 It uses Dyninst to attach to the process.
-This put the app in the stopped status.
+This puts the application in the stopped status.
-3. At this point, the session is attached to the process and has access to the whole app's address space.
-Using Dyninst, the session daemon retrieves the targeted function and its parameter's name and type through the debugging symbols.
-Using this tracepoint and probe structres are dynamically generated and copy into the app's address space.
+3. At this point, the session is attached to the process and has access to the application's whole address space.
+Using Dyninst, the session daemon retrieves the targeted function and its parameters' names and types through the debugging symbols.
+Using this, tracepoint and probe structures are dynamically generated and copied into the application's address space.
-4. To register a tracepoint, the tracepoint_register and lttng_probe_register functions must be called from the app so we hook calls to those functions to an empty function in the app.
-This function is call lttng_ust_fake_function and has the only purpose of being hooked on for the registration of tracepoints.
-This step will discuss in details in the next section.
+4. To register a tracepoint, the tracepoint_register and lttng_probe_register functions must be called from the application.
+Therefore, we hook calls to these functions to an empty function in the application.
+This function is called lttng_ust_fake_function and has the for only purpose being hooked onto for the registration of tracepoints.
+A detailed explanation of this step is given in the following section.
-5. At step 5, the session daemon add instrumentation on the function entry to record an event.
-The recording of an event is made in three main steps that are initializing a context in the ringbuffer, write the data for each field, and commit the event.
-Those three steps must be done in this order each time the event is triggered.
-I hook those functions call to the targeted function's entry.
+5. The session daemon adds instrumentation on the function entry to record an event.
+The recording of an event is made in three main steps: initializing a context in the ringbuffer, write the data for each field, and commit the event These three steps must be done in this order each time the event is triggered.
+Those function calls are hooked to the targeted function's entry.
-6. All the needed changes to the app are done.
-The session daemon can now continue the execution of the app.
+6. All of the required changes to the application are done.
+The session daemon can now continue the execution of the application.
-7. Through a unix socket, the session daemon sends a command to call the lttng_ust_fake_function.
+7. Through a Unix socket, the session daemon sends a command to call the lttng_ust_fake_function.
 This call will trigger the calls that were added in step 4.
 8. The tracepoint_register function is called.
 9. The lttng_probe_register function is called.
-10. After sending any other enabled static tracepoints, the session daemon sends a "Registration done" command that specify that the app can exit the liblttng-ust.so's constructor and eventually start executing the main function.
+10. After sending any other enabled static tracepoints, the session daemon sends a "Registration done" command which specifies that the app can exit liblttng-ust.so's constructor and eventually start executing the main function.
 ![Alt text](img/lttng-di.png "High level diagram")

-##Tracepoint registration
+### Tracepoint registration

-This tracepoint registration process is made of three main actions.
-First, there is the tracepoint registration followed by the probe registration and finally setting the registered flag to TRUE.
-The registered flag must be set to TRUE in order for the tracepoint recording sequence to be enabled(see next section).
+This tracepoint registration process comprises three main actions.
+First, there is the tracepoint registration, followed by the probe registration, and finally setting the registered flag to TRUE.
+The registered flag must be set to TRUE in order for the tracepoint recording sequence to be enabled (see next section).
 This call sequence was hooked to the lttng_ust_fake_function at step #4 of the previous section.

-###Pseudo-code
+#### Pseudo-code

 <pre>

 bool isTpRegistered = false;